 EastEnders actress Lacey Turner – Stacey Slater in the soap – has been smacked around the chops outside a supermarket after a night out clubbing claimed The Sun last week.
 The rag reported that the soap star was on her way home from the Destiny club in Watford with co-star Aaron Sidwell – who plays Steven Beale – when she was knocked to the floor by a gang of men in the supermarket’s carpark.

 A witness told The Sun: “I saw her and Aaron walking across a nearby supermarket car park when the group of men approached them.
 There were a few words exchanged and suddenly one of the blokes lashed out.
 He hit her with a very powerful punch – it knocked her right to the ground.
 She looked really shaken up and had to be helped to her feet.”

 A friend of the actress, however, denied the claims, suggesting instead that Lacey was “accidentally clipped” and that she stumbled onto the floor.
 Either way, Turner is said not to have been injured by the incident.

 Comment Of The Week

 “I can’t understand why the show isn’t more popular in the South of England,”

 Said Georgia Slowe who plays Perdy Hyde-Sinclair in Emmerdale.
 Crossroads also suffered the same problem of not reaching the right market in the South of England.
 Then in 1987 it finally reached all its targets, and Southern viewers – and shortly after the programme was axed.
 Maybe Emmerdale should be just thankful for what they have.

 And Finally, Welch Is Still Desperate

 Actress Raquel Welch has stated that she still wants to make a guest appearance in Desperate Housewives.
-She was planning to make a guest spot in the previous series of the hit show, however negotiations fell through.
-The 67-year-old star insists she’s still keen to star on the show however.
+She was planning to make a guest spot in the previous series of the hit show, however, negotiations fell through.
+The 67-year-old star insists she’s still keen to star on the show in the future.